Why You Need Uninsured/Underinsured Motorist Coverage In California

 An uninsured driver is someone who:

-- had their claim denied by their insurance company or the insurance company was not financially able to pay (became insolvent); or
+- had their claim denied by their insurance company or the insurance company was not financially able to pay (became insolvent)

-- is a hit-and-run driver who caused bodily injury.
+- they may be a hit-and-run driver who caused bodily injury

-Uninsured motorist coverage is designed to compensate the policy holder for losses, both property damage and physical injury, caused by a driver who is uninsured or underinsured.
+Uninsured motorist coverage is designed to compensate the policy holder for losses, both property damage and physical injury, caused by a driver who is uninsured/underinsured or who flees the scene of a crash.
 Because the problem is so persistent, California insurance companies are required by law to include this coverage as part of every policy, unless it is specifically declined in writing.
+But just because this insurance is available does not mean an insurance company will honor a policy claim in such a situation.
+In such cases, personal injury attorneys who handle these types of lawsuits are crucial.

 An underinsured driver is someone who has met minimum legal financial responsibility requirements, but does not have payment limits high enough to cover the damage involved.
 Underinsured motorist protection pays the policy holder for damages that exceed the payment limits carried by the underinsured driver.
 At least, that is what it is designed to do.